Toronto professional photo retouching

 I won't put your girlfriend/boyfriend/spouse's face on another body.

-I won't distort a photo to make the subject look worse.
+A photo will not be distorted to make the subject look worse.

-Photos intended for news use will receive only limited retouching in accordance with journalism standards.
+Photos for news use will receive limited retouching according to journalism standards.

 One more thing